toffer/pydiceware/README.rst

 -----------------------------------------
 * ``random.SystemRandom``

   Class that uses the os.urandom() function for generating random numbers from sources provided by the operating system.
+This is used by default in the `diceware-passphrase` script.

 * ``randomSources.QuantumRandom``